Brian Anderson Player Props: Brewers vs. Giants

 Brian Anderson At The Plate

-- He has hit a home run in 10.0% of his games this year, and 4.2% of his trips to the plate.
+- In three games this season, he has hit a long ball (9.7%, and 4% of his trips to the plate).

-- Anderson has driven home a run in 10 games this year (33.3%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on two occasions..
+- Anderson has had an RBI in 10 games this year (32.3%), including five multi-RBI outings (16.1%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 13 games this season (43.3%), including multiple runs in four games.
+- He has scored in 13 of 31 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.